Oakland Pedestrian Accident Lawyers

 Causes Of Oakland Pedestrian Accidents

 Pedestrian accidents can occur when jogging on a path or walking along a sidewalk.
 Getting hit by a moving vehicle while crossing the road is one of the most common.
 It can be fatal and has been the cause of death of 57 individuals in Oakland from 2019 to 2023.
-According to the City of Oakland, the highest number of traffic-related pedestrian fatalities were in 2020, with 14 recorded deaths.
+According to the City of Oakland, the highest number of traffic-related pedestrian fatalities was in 2020, with 14 recorded deaths.

 - Distracted driving, including using a cell phone, talking, eating, grooming, etc.

-- Going beyond the speed limit or excessive speed for the conditions
+- Going beyond the speed limit or excessive speed for the conditions.

-- Failure to yield
+- Failure to yield.

-- Unsafe turning
+- Unsafe turning.

-- Running red lights or Stop signs
+- Running red lights or stop signs.

-- Driving without or with broken headlights at night, dusk, or dawn
+- Driving without or with broken headlights at night, dusk, or dawn.

-- Failure to use headlights at night, dusk, or dawn
+- Failure to use headlights at night, dusk, or dawn.

-- Defective traffic lights
+- Defective traffic lights.

-- Not enough traffic signs
+- Not enough traffic signs.

-- Poorly maintained roads
+- Poorly maintained roads.

-- Poorly designed roads, including a lack of marked crosswalks
+- Poorly designed roads, including a lack of marked crosswalks.

-- Failure to pay attention to surroundings
+- Failure to pay attention to surroundings.

 Pedestrian Rights In Oakland, California

-- Right of way.
-Pedestrians have the right of way on California streets when they are in a crosswalk or other protected walkway.
+- Right of Way — Pedestrians have the right of way on California streets when they are in a crosswalk or other protected walkway.
 Drivers must leave a wide berth for pedestrians.
 They must also yield to pedestrians to ensure their safety.

-- Use of sidewalk.
-Sidewalks are available to pedestrians for their use in an unhindered and uninterrupted manner.
+- Use of Sidewalk — Sidewalks are available to pedestrians for their use in an unhindered and uninterrupted manner.
 It is almost certainly the driver’s responsibility if they hit a pedestrian on the curb or sidewalk.
 Furthermore, the driver must always yield to pedestrians if they are crossing over a sidewalk for any reason.

-- Crossing the street.
-Pedestrians crossing the roadway within a marked or unmarked crosswalk at an intersection have the right of way, according to California’s Vehicle Code 21950.
+- Crossing the Street — Pedestrians crossing the roadway within a marked or unmarked crosswalk at an intersection have the right of way, according to California’s Vehicle Code 21950.

 Although pedestrians have these rights, it is essential to have the same duty of care as drivers.
 Whenever you are crossing the street, be wary of your surroundings.
 Do not intentionally cross, knowing a car is headed your way.
 Use utmost caution whenever you are on the road.